 Our team were joined on the trip by Margaret Whittaker of Creative Animal Behaviour Solutions.
 She has joined us on several previous excursions and her input, particularly when it comes to elephant management, is invaluable.

-Whilst in Tennessee, Margaret and the team visited The Elephant Sanctuary which is a facility that houses both African and Asian elephant species.
-The 11 elephants that currently call the facility home have been re-homed from performing institutions and now live a life of luxury encompassing expansive space to roam, a varied and naturalistic diet and a stimulating environment.
+While in Tennessee, Margaret and the team visited The Elephant Sanctuary, which is a facility that houses both African and Asian elephant species.
+The 11 elephants that currently call the facility home have been rehomed from performing institutions and now live a life of luxury encompassing expansive space to roam, a varied and naturalistic diet and a stimulating environment.

-“The standard of care for these elephants is certainly the highest I have ever seen, it’s quite a facility!”
-Dave Morgan, Field Director, Wild Welfare.
+“The standard of care for these elephants is certainly the highest I have ever seen, it’s quite a facility,” said Dave Morgan, Wild Welfare’s Field Director.